One or more essential amino acids are frequently lacking in seeds... | Channels for Pearson+

 Primary Protein Structure: Study with Video Lessons, Practice Problems & Examples

 One or more essential amino acids are frequently lacking in seeds and vegetables.
-Based on the given table, indicate if the following combination provides all of the essential amino acids:
+Based on the given table, indicate if the given combination provides all of the essential amino acids:

 One or more essential amino acids are frequently lacking in seeds and vegetables.
-Based on the given table, indicate if the following combination provides all of the essential amino acids:
+Based on the given table, indicate if the given combination provides all of the essential amino acids: